caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 ## Real-Time Interrupt
 ```
-The real-time interupt causes an /IRQ to happen at a rate of 16 Hz.
+The real-time interupt causes an /NMI to happen at a rate of 16 Hz.

-This IRQ is shared with the UART, so the UART ISR will be called first, see that nothing serial happened to cause the interrupt, and fall-through to a timer ISR which simply counts ticks.
-This enables date and time to be tracked.
+The /NMI input is edge-sensitive, unlike /IRQ which is level sensitive, so it should be OK that this circuit keeps /NMI low for half the time.
+The /NMI ISR simply counts ticks, which is enough to allow tracking of date and time.
 There's no battery backup, so current date and time must be provided on each powerup, either manually or via network.

 Date and time aren't the main reason the timer was added, though.